Skip to main content

 Training

-All volunteers and members of staff must complete basic safeguarding training relevant to the service they are volunteering for before they come into contact with service users.
+All volunteers must complete basic safeguarding training relevant to the service they are volunteering for before they come into contact with service users.
 This includes training in our obligations under the PREVENT duty.

-Supervisors and employed qualified conversation takers are required to complete additional training equivalent to Level 3 for Safeguarding Adults and Children.
+All staff whose roles involve interactions with service users, or management of those staff/volunteers who conduct those interactions, including Clinical Supervisors, Community Officers, and Volunteer Support Team members are required to complete additional training equivalent to Level 3 for Safeguarding Adults and Children.

-In addition, all members of the Safeguarding Panel are required to complete training equivalent to Level 4 for Safeguarding Adults and Children.
+In addition, all members of the Safeguarding Team are required to complete training equivalent to Level 4 for Safeguarding Adults and Children.

 The Head of Safeguarding and the Safeguarding Manager will also complete Level 5 training for Safeguarding Adults and Children.